-Use CyberTracker on a Smartphone for GPS field data collection
+Use CyberTracker on a Smartphone for

-CyberTracker is being used worldwide by indigenous communities, in national parks, scientific research, citizen science, environmental education, forestry, farming, social surveys and crime prevention.
-Our vision is to promote the development of a Worldwide Environmental Monitoring Network.
+CyberTracker is being used worldwide by indigenous communities, in national parks, scientific research, citizen science, education, forestry, farming, social surveys, crime prevention and disaster relief.